 Skip advert

 Despite the long lineage of the Vauxhall Corsa, it hasn’t been without its share of turmoil, especially in 2017 when the American giant GM sold Vauxhall to the then PSA group (a joint venture at the time with Peugeot and Citroen), leading to all work on a replacement Corsa being scrapped.

 This meant work had to start again, with the Corsa sharing a platform with the Peugeot 208.
-Despite being later out of the blocks than initially planned, the 2019 Corsa proved to be a much better car than its predecessor, and has continued to be a sales success ever since.
+Despite being later out of the blocks than initially planned, the 2019 Corsa proved to be a much better car than its predecessor and has been a sales success ever since.
 Indeed, the whole PSA group continued to flourish, buying up other car companies and eventually becoming the giant Stellantis group.

+Skip advert